gzip4/fbsqlxx/README.md

 }
 ```

-We need a prepared statement in order to query (select) data from a database.
+We need a transaction or a prepared statement in order to query (select) data from a database.
 Data can be fetched in a form of result set, and can be accessed from row by row, sequentially.

 ```c++
 void action_do_queries(fbsql::transaction const& tr0)